vipulsinghal02/txtlsim_buildacell/README.md

 ### Coming soon...

-* A full set of worked examples, including the repressilator, toggle switch.
+* A full set of worked examples, including the repressilator, toggle switch, IFFL, linear vs plasmid DNA mechanics, and ClpX mediated protein degradation mechanics.
-* Worked examples of how to use the toolbox for Bayesian Parameter inference and part characterization.
+* Worked examples of how to use the toolbox for Bayesian parameter inference and part characterization.
-* A tutorial on how to add your own component files.
+* A tutorial on how to add your own component files to extend the toolbox.

 <!--
 You can also use the MATLAB publisher button to publish this file, and look at it in the MATLAB help file markup.